matheussantana-20/c-practice/README.md

-# meu-primeiro-repo
+# c-practice
-repo apenas para testes
+only c-practice and test.